StructuralGenomicsConsortium/CNP7-RdRp-S1-Tetrazole/README.md

 # CNP7-RdRp-S1-Tetrazole

-An [SGC]((https://www.thesgc.org/)) Open Chemistry Networks Project (number 7) devoted to improving a hit found against SARS-CoV-2 RdRp.
+An [SGC]((https://www.thesgc.org/)) Open Chemistry Networks Project (number 7) devoted to improving a potential hit found against SARS-CoV-2 RdRp.
 The project is run as part of the READDI-AViDD consortium.

 You contribute synthetic chemistry and in return the SGC/READDI offers biology.
 Together we can generate tool compounds to understand biology and validate drug targets to help cure disease.
 Everything is open, with all content governed by a CC-BY-4.0 licence.

 If this sounds interesting, and you agree to the simple [RULES](https://www.thesgc.org/sgc-open-chemistry-networks/terms-of-use), you can get started.

-For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP7-RdRp-S1-Tetrazole/wiki) or check out the living paper that is being written (here) (need link) (link is also (Need tinyurl link).
+For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP7-RdRp-S1-Tetrazole/wiki) or check out the living paper that is being written here (need link).

 For answers to all the questions you have, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).

 If you'd like to contact someone to talk about contributing, then write something in an Issue (see the tab above), which is a good way to communicate openly.
 (Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
 There's also an email address (chemistry@thesgc.org) you can use to ask questions.
 You can read more about all this in the ["How To" Area](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki)

 Some humans involved in this CNP:

 Dr Hadia Almahli, Chemist at University College London @HadiaAmahli

 Professor Matthew Todd, University College London.
 Head of Chemistry Networks at the SGC (medchem) @mattodd

 Dr Santha Santhakumar, SGC (project management) @Santha-SGC

-Professor Tim Willson, University of North Carolina Chapel Hill - @tmw20653
+Professor Tim Willson, University of North Carolina Chapel Hill  @tmw20653

-Dr Peter Brown, University North Carolina Chapel Hill, project manager
+Dr Peter Brown, University North Carolina Chapel Hill, project manager @toluene44

-Dr Anwar Hossain, University North Carolina Chapel Hill, compound managment - @ahsgc
+Dr Anwar Hossain, University North Carolina Chapel Hill, compound managment @ahsgc

 [Pharma Champion](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki/Pharma-Industry-Champions): Vacant.